 If the injured ankle does not resume its normal appearance and function within a few months of the noninvasive treatment, or is still painful 6 months after an injury, further investigation/treatment using ankle arthroscopy would be required and you may be offered ankle ligament repair or reconstruction surgery by your foot and ankle surgeon to repair the damage, based on the degree of instability or lack of response to nonsurgical approaches.

-The surgeon would select the surgical procedure best suited for your case based on the severity of the instability and your activity level.
+The Foot and ankle Clinic in NY would select the surgical procedure best suited for your case based on the severity of the instability and your activity level.
 The length of the recovery period will vary, depending on the procedure(s) performed.

 Prior to plying on the conventional surgical intervention procedures, certain key considerations in surgical planning need to be addressed.
 It should be understandable that ankle instability is a compound problem with ligamentous pathology, potential dysfunction or failure of the dynamic support of the ankle, and structural abnormalities.
 These are listed as below: